Skekdog/Traitor-Docs/src/content/docs/reference/Types/DamageSource.md

 - "Crush"
 - "Magic"
 - "Poison"
+- "Stomp"
 - "Other"

-## NamedDamageSource

-Can be a specific damage source, or any other string.

-`Type: string`

 ## DamageSource

+Either a non-specific damage source or an item.

-`Type: NamedDamageSource | AnyItem`
+`Type: GeneralDamageSource | Item`